Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    entities can sometimes be challenging.
    This challenge comes from the fact that
    there are multiple levels of interoperability.
+   This challenge also comes from the fact that each vendor has a different view of what is expected/preferred as well as how various technical specifications apply.

    For example, the network protocol for transmission
    of data and the setup of the connectivity are important.
    This includes schemes for establishing the ingest
    connection, handling disconnects and failures,
-   providing procedures for repeatedly sending and receiving the data, and timely resolution of hostnames.
+   providing procedures for reliably sending and receiving the data, and timely resolution of hostnames.

    A second level of interoperability lies